yongmingyang/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Medmoriser is a **desktop** app to help medical students memorise and revise their content.
+It is optimized for CLI users so that frequent revisions can be done faster by typing in commands.

 * Table of Contents
 {:toc}